AlchlcDvl/Town-Of-Humor/README.md

 # NOTE: This is a Steam-only mod for Town of Salem, it will *NOT WORK* on other platforms.
-I will try my best to port them over to the Web and Mobile versions.
+I will try my best to port them over to the Web and Mobile versions once I'm done finalising the mod for the Steam version.

 # Changes